cruzgerman216/CodeLabs-Angular-Exercises/exercises/The-Basics/basics-exercises.md

   - the home component should be nested in the app component.
   - "I'm home" should be displayed onto the webpage when you run 'ng serve'

+2. Generate a component
+  - create a new angular project with the name of generate-angular-component
+  - using the angular cli, generate a component called post
+  - inside of the post's template, create a div element with the content "I'm a post!"
+  - the post component should be nested in the app component.
+  - "I'm a post!" should be displayed onto the webpage when you run 'ng serve'

-2. Manually create a component and style it
+3. Manually create a component and style it
   - create a new angular project with the name of manually-create-component-style
   - without using the angular cli to generate a component, manually create a component called paragraph-list.